mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 ***Y=MX^N***

 *Y* is a function, *X* is the variable you can change, *N* is the exponent that you can scale and *M* is a constant that does not change.
-We'll explore two types of relationships— linear and non-linear relationships.
+We'll explore two types of relationships- linear and non-linear relationships.

 **Linear relationships**: To double a chocolate recipe, you would need twice as much as cocoa.
 This is simply a linear relationship.
 Let's assume *M* (constant) is equal to 1 and *N* (exponent) is equal to 2.
 Ignore *M* here because anything you multiply with 1 will yield the original number.
 So let's plug some numbers in the equation (*Y= X^N*) and the *Y* will yield the following: